Allan MacNab: Upper Canada Rebellion, 1837

 29 December proved to be important to MacNab as two attacks happened against Mackenzie's forces on 29 December under MacNab's command: a dawn attack and a dusk attack.
-The first attack proved how little discipline the officers had under MacNab, how little control MacNab had over them, and how weak the line of command was, and the second attack showed how reckless MacNab could be if his position as "commander" was stood up.
-The dawn (first) attack was not sanctioned or ordered by MacNab and was the result of a group of particularly bibulous officers and the event nearly ended in disaster.
-The second (dusk) attack however both ended in disaster and was the result of MacNab's order.
-MacNab and Captain Andrew Drew, a retired officer of the Royal Navy, commanding a party of militia, acting on information and guidance from Alexander McLeod, attacked Mackenzie's supply ship at Navy Island, an American ship called the Caroline.
-The sinking of the SS Caroline happened in American waters and saw an American citizen killed – the stakes became raised and the reaction was swift and immediate.
-The event became known as the Caroline affair.
-The affair saw MacNab indicted for murder in Erie County, New York, and subsequently replaced by Colonel Hughes, taking MacNab's post of Commander in Niagara.
+The first attack proved how little discipline the officers had under MacNab, how little control MacNab had over them, and how weak the line of command was.
+The second attack showed how reckless MacNab could be if his position as "commander" was questioned.

+The dawn (first) attack was not sanctioned or ordered by MacNab and was the result of actions taken by a group of bibulous officers.
+The attack nearly ended in disaster.

+The second (dusk) attack, done at MacNab's order, did end in disaster.
+MacNab and Captain Andrew Drew, a retired officer of the Royal Navy, commanding a party of militia, acting on information and guidance from Alexander McLeod, crossed into New York and destroyed Mackenzie's supply ship.
+The sinking of the SS Caroline happened in U.S. waters.
+A U.S. citizen was killed in the action.
+The official reaction was swift and immediate.
+The event, known as the Caroline affair, caused MacNab indicted for murder in Erie County, New York, He was replaced by Colonel Hughes, who took MacNab's post of Commander in Niagara.
 However, before leaving the frontier MacNab protested that Hughes would be the one to receive "all the credit" whilst MacNab and the militia had done "all the drudgery".
 Later, MacNab quitted the Niagara frontier on 14 January 1838.
-There were some 3500 troops amassed only four days before.
-On the evening of 14 January, Mackenzie and his force slipped off the island and Hughes (MacNab's replacement) was occupying Navy island as MacNab was lobbying in Toronto for his command position back.
+By them some 3500 troops were amassed to fight the rebels.
+On the evening of 14 January, Mackenzie and his force slipped off the island, and while Hughes (MacNab's replacement) was occupying Navy island, MacNab was lobbying in Toronto for his command position back.

-During the Rebellions, MacNab appreciated "degrees of involvement" with rebel forces in that he jailed "only the rebel leaders" under his own initiative and saw the "common followers" of the rebels as people who were "deceived", even promising clemency to some.
+During the Rebellions, MacNab appreciated that rebels had had varying "degrees of involvement" with rebellion.
+He punished "only the rebel leaders" under his own initiative, and he saw the "common followers" of the rebels as people who were "deceived", and even promised clemency to some.
 MacNab also shared a common philosophy in his own troops, believing that officers earn the respect of their subordinates "not only through courage in war but also by tempering strict justice with kindness and approachability off the battlefield".

 In 1838, Macnab was knighted for his zeal in suppressing the rebellion.